 - Then a pulsed laser is used to remove all bacteria and diseased tissue from the area.
 This is a highly intelligent laser that is able to distinguish between healthy and infected tissue.
 Patients experience little to no pain or discomfort during the process.

-- Then Dr. Codelli or Dr. Shelby will make a second pass with the laser.
+- Then Dr. Codelli or Dr. Gaud will make a second pass with the laser.
 This is done to stimulate the bone and soft tissue to promote regrowth.
 During this part of the dental surgery, a blood clot is also formed and creates a tight seal around the tooth.

 - The next step is to recompress the tissue against the surface of the tooth.
 Unlike with traditional dental surgery, our doctors do not need to use sutures for this step.

-- The final step is to adjust your bite. we will examine your teeth to make sure no considerable amount of trauma has been done.
+- The final step is to adjust your bite.
+We will examine your teeth to make sure no considerable amount of trauma has been done.

 As you can see, there is no cutting or stitching involved in laser dental surgery.
 This is how LANAP® is able to reduce pain and discomfort.
 Very rarely will our doctors need to prescribe pain medication to a patient for this advanced dental surgery.
+Regular maintenance keeps the symptoms of gum disease at bay.
+To learn more about laser gum surgery, call the Atlanta, GA office of Dr. Codelli and Dr. Gaud; they also serve the community of Sandy Springs, GA, and surrounding areas.